Neoteroi/Torino/README.md

 The project is a work-in-progress and by no mean complete.
 However, Torino is ready for use and provides complex features:

-* Ability to run a Docker container locally (Express mode), requiring only a Storage Account
+* Ability to run a Docker container, requiring only a Storage Account (Express mode)
 * A single page application front-end built using modern technologies:
   TypeScript, HTML5, SASS, React; offering folders view, gallery, features to display pictures, play MP3s and videos